theworkingcentre/win7-avoid-viruses/25-antivirus.rst

 There are lots of antivirus products on the market.
 Some of them are free for home users, and others cost money.
 They do vary in quality.
+If you are looking to purchase an antivirus product, then you might want to talk with the volunteers at Computer Recycling to get some recommendations.

 If you are looking for a free antivirus, Microsoft Security Essentials is a reasonable choice.
 It is available from Ninite, is legal for home